wginnne/MyDemo/wave/TaskThinkingAndExlpennation.md

+# pipeline
-First of all, what is pipeline: make a big task break into some small steps, (where the output of the steps is the input of the next step. ) a.core: composition:we may can use some parts for many times, so we can ues composition to use one parts repeadly. b.FP:1.pipeline is pure function, one input only get one foxed output.
+First of all, what is pipeline: make a big task break into some small steps, (where the output of the steps is the input of the next step. )
+  ## core:
+  composition:we may can use some parts for many times, so we can ues composition to use one parts repeadly.
+  ### FP:
+  1.pipeline is pure function, one input only get one foxed output.
   2.function cannot change any values which isn't belong the function,such as global values...
   3.function can also see as an value like number,string.... it can also be the input and output of an function.